arobson/rabbot/README.md

 rabbit.rejectUnhandled();
 ```

-### startSubscription( queueName, [connectionName] )
+### startSubscription( queueName, [exclusive], [connectionName] )

 > Recommendation: set handlers for anticipated types up before starting subscriptions.

+Starts a consumer on the queue specified.

+ * `exclusive` - makes it so that _only_ this process/connection can consume messages from the queue.
-Starts a consumer on the queue specified. `connectionName` is optional and only required if subscribing to a queue on a connection other than the default one.
+ * `connectionName` - optional arg used when subscribing to a queue on a connection other than `"default"`.

+> Caution: using exclusive this way will allow your process to effectively "block" other processes from subscribing to a queue your process did not create.
+This can cause channel errors and closures on any other processes attempting to subscribe to the same queue.
+Make sure you know what you're doing.

 ## Message Format
 The following structure shows and briefly explains the format of the message that is passed to the handle callback: